ADButterworth/COMP208-Pub-Website/README.md

 # COMP208-Pub-Website
-This is the website portion of the COMP208 group project, built using NodeJS and MongoDB
+This is the website portion of the COMP208 group project, built using NodeJS + Express + Pug, and MongoDB

 ## Install for developers on MacOS
 ### Homebrew Install